abbr/BillEase/README.md

 	![wtrealm](./wtrealm.png)
 * -u|--username=\<string>

-	ADFS login user name.
+	Login user name.
 No default value.
 Required if auth_scheme is adfs.
-The account  should have adequate privilege to modify Sharepoint list items and permissions.
+If auth_scheme is ntlm and if this option is not set, then the Windows account running the program will be used for login to SharePoint.
+The login account should have adequate privilege to modify Sharepoint list items and permissions.
 Make the account a site collection administrator is recommended.
 * -D|--domain=\<string>

-	ADFS login user domain.
+	Login user domain.
 No default value.
 Required if auth_scheme is adfs.
+If auth_scheme is ntlm and if this option is not set, then the Windows account running the program will be used for login to SharePoint.
 * -w|--password=\<string>

-	ADFS login user password.
+	Login user password.
 No default value.
 Required if auth_scheme is adfs.
+If auth_scheme is ntlm and if this option is not set, then the Windows account running the program will be used for login to SharePoint.
+* -x|--delete_ended_fixed_consumptions=\<true|false\>

+  Whether or not delete ended (i.e. *Service End* &lt; *Cycle*) fixed consumptions when the cycle is closed.
+Default to false.

 Examples: